 - And leaving the most important for last – learn search engine optimisation.
 A facebook post might get you some traction on Thursday but a post that shows up in Google search on page 1 is going to bring you a lot more traffic in the long term.
 Here’s a good place to start.

 These days I focus my efforts on SEO and Pinterest and I’ve had posts go viral on each of them.
-I play around on facebook and Instagram but they are not where my strength lies so why bother investing energy to become mediocre in a space that’s already hyper competitive.
+I play around on facebook and Instagram but they are not where my strengths lie so why bother investing energy to become mediocre in a space that’s already hyper competitive?
 Play to your strengths.

 Warning: the ‘if I write it, the readers will come’ is a great philosophy and it can work in principle, especially with promotion.
 However, remember that 428 pictures of you stood on a mountain or outside various cathedrals, together with a description of your daily routine will only gather so much interest (unless your daily routine involves getting dressed up as a purple gnome, which has a bit more interest to it).
 Write with your audience in mind – remembering that you’re there to help them and inform them about your travels, not bore the pants off them – and they should come back for more.